 Ignacio Artaza has over 20 years of experience in development cooperation and relief operations.
-Prior to his appointment in Pakistan, he was Country Director of UNDP in Egypt for four years where he oversaw the design and implementation of job creation for youth and women empowerment initiatives, as well as capacity building for administrative reforms and a vast climate change and biodiversity programme.
+He has been UNDP Country Director in Pakistan since 2016, and Resident Representative a.i. since January 2019.
+Prior to his appointment in Pakistan, he was UNDP Country Director in Egypt for four years where he oversaw the design and implementation of job creation for youth and women empowerment initiatives, as well as capacity building for administrative reforms and a vast climate change and biodiversity programme.

 Before joining UNDP, he worked in humanitarian programmes with Médecins Sans Frontières/Doctors Without Borders in Ecuador, Iran and Mozambique (1993–1998).

 A Spanish national, he holds a Master’s degree in Business Administration from the Institut Supérieur de Gestion (Paris) and a Bachelor’s degree in International Affairs from Miami University (USA).